thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 };
 ```

 Looks like the definition of the `sayHi` method duplicated twice.
-So is it possible to borrow the `sayHi` method from `person1`, but instead of `this.name` referring to Elie, have it refer to Janey?
-It sure is with the help of the `call` method!
+Is it possible to borrow the `sayHi` method from `person1`, but instead of `this.name` referring to Elie, have it refer to Janey?
+It sure is, with the help of the `call` method!

 ```javascript
 var person1 = {